khegazy/BIGR/README.md

   - One can use the [electron scattering amplitudes](https://github.com/khegazy/physics_simulations/tree/a1f3e56153f738e8be8f71f5d87907f99bcc5237/scatteringAmplitudes/3.7MeV) for this analysis
 - Diffraction Simulations
   - Only needed when running functions that require `diffraction.py`
-  - One can use their own simulations method
+  - One can use their own simulation method
-  - One can use this analtical [diffraction Simulation](https://github.com/khegazy/physics_simulations/blob/42a2a0ef68e18f75f8ab8b3836672fa502ae1164/diffractionSimulation/diffraction.py) that must be saved in this direcotory.
+  - One can use this analytical [diffraction Simulation](https://github.com/khegazy/physics_simulations/blob/42a2a0ef68e18f75f8ab8b3836672fa502ae1164/diffractionSimulation/diffraction.py) that must be saved in this directory.
     - One must also download this [script](https://github.com/khegazy/physics_simulations/blob/42a2a0ef68e18f75f8ab8b3836672fa502ae1164/diffractionSimulation/modules/script_setup.py) to the modules folder.